Origin: a Latin derivative

 So much information about Copaiba essential oil is focused on beta-caryophyllene, and for good reason.
 Not only does this sesquiterpene make up approximately 50 percent of CPTG® Copaiba oil, but it is also an amazing compound with health benefits that have been widely researched.
-To start, it’s a cannabinoid that has influential effects on CB2 receptors and a host of promising therapeutic benefits.
+To start, it’s a cannabinoid that has influential effects on CB2 receptors and a host of promising benefits.
 It also has powerful antioxidant properties and supports a number of body systems when taken internally.*

 However, while beta-caryophyllene is an extraordinary terpene with properties we are still discovering, the real power of essential oils isn’t in their individual compounds.
 Rather, it lies in the combined effect or synergy of the oil’s components that are uniquely blended together by nature.
 To truly understand how powerful Copaiba is and how it can best be utilized in your own essential oil routine, it is best to become familiar with its other primary constituents and examine the research about the oil as a whole.

 Through our own testing, we have discovered that Copaiba is rich in copaene, bergamotene, and humulene.
 These are all sesquiterpenes which, in isolation, have also been shown to have a number of beneficial health properties.
 In vitro research has shown that copaene may have powerful antioxidant properties (Turkez) and offer protection against environmental threats (Andrade).* Bergamotene is particularly interesting, as in vivo research suggests that it may support proper immune system function when taken internally (Gelmini).* Similarly, experimental research suggests that internal use of humulene may support proper inflammatory response (Fernandes, Passos).*